aadi05/digital-citizen/README.md

-This was my project for hackathon where we built a web application to help the citizens in case of natural or manmade clamity.
+Web application to help the citizens in case of natural or manmade calamity.
+API based application that uses different News, Weather and email API.